axiros/docutools/docs/features/lp/python/_tech.md

 ```

-### Rendering Plugins
+## Plugins

+- Plugins are addressed via the `show` function
 - The rendering of arguments of the `show` function is based on value and type of the argument.

+### The `show` function

-- Plugins register match keys and rendering functions, which when key is matching, will render the
-  argument of `show`
+- Plugins register match keys and rendering functions, which when key is matching, will render the argument of `show`
 - Alternatively if the "key" is a callable, it will be called with the object to be shown and can decide if
   returns True - then it's value, the actual rendering function will be called (see e.g. datatables python plugin).
 - You can provide your own python plugins, provided you supply an importable module